Top-Tuning: a study on transfer learning for an efficient alternative to fine tuning for image classification with fast kernel methods: Results

-We first compare fine-tuning and top-tuning in terms of accuracy and training time.
-Then, we consider six different pre-trained neural networks, to weight the results dependency w.r.t. the architecture.
-Next, we evaluate the importance of pre-training.
-Finally we provide prelimar results by using transformers as features extractor.
-All the experiments have been carried out on a single Quadro RTX 6000 GPU, 24Gb VRAM. \paragraph{Fine-tuning vs Top-tuning on different target datasets.} To compare fine-tuning and top-tuning approaches, we first fix the neural network model and the pre-training dataset, considering an ImageNet pre-trained DenseNet201\cite{DBLP:journals/corr/HuangLW16a} architecture.
-This model represents a good compromise between predictive power and size in terms of number of parameters.
+To compare fine-tuning and top-tuning approaches, we first fix the neural network model and the pre-training dataset, considering an ImageNet pre-trained DenseNet201\cite{huang2018densely} architecture.
+This model represents a good compromise between predictive power and size, in terms of the number of parameters.
 We consider the 6 different configurations defined in \autoref{ch:HPT} averaging the results of a 5-folded procedure over the 32 datasets, resulting in $6\cdot5\cdot32=960$ distinct training processes.

+In \autoref{fig:Datasets_times} we show the overall results in terms of training time speed-up.
+Each column refers to a different dataset, reporting the speed-up $SpUp$ obtained by the top-tuning with respect to fine-tuning.
+The top-tuning model is always highly faster to train than the fine-tuning one.
+Indeed, given the fine-tuning training time $t_{\text{fine-tuning}}$ and the top-tuning training time $t_{\text{top-tuning}}$,

+is in the range $[10,165]$, with the top-tuning model being between 10 and 165 times faster to train.
+The average speed-up is $84.64\pm38.97$ across the datasets.
+On larger datasets, e.g. CIFAR100, the training time was reduced from $\sim2$ hours to $\sim10$ minutes; computed as the training time sum of the two fine-tuning and four top-tuning configurations, respectively.

+We can relate the faster training time to: (i) number of parameters: the top-tuning model has a number of parameters on average two orders of magnitude lower than the fine-tuning ones.
+Indeed, a fully tunable convolutional model like DenseNet contains more than 20 million learnable parameters.
+Instead, the top-tuning model is made by a few dozen thousand parameters (ii) impact of backpropagation: every layer needs to wait for the subsequent layer computation.\\

-In \autoref{fig:Datasets_accs_times}(Left) we show the overall accuracy results.
+To show that training time speed-up does not affect accuracy, in \autoref{fig:Datasets_accs} we report the overall accuracy results.
 Each point represents a different dataset.
 Its position is given by the accuracy obtained by the best fine-tuning configuration on the x-axis, and by the best top-tuning configuration on the y-axis.
 The diagonal is marked for readability purposes.
-Intuitively, when a point is lying below the diagonal, the fine-tuning model is performing better w.r.t the top-tuning one, and viceversa.
+Intuitively, when a point is lying below the diagonal, the fine-tuning model is performing better w.r.t the top-tuning one, and vice-versa.

+Most of the datasets lie around the diagonal, showing similar accuracy between fine-tuning and top-tuning methods.
+Indeed,